 Attacking the Arm Outside of the Triangle

 So you've got the triangle locked in, but you aren't able to get the finish.
-Almost immediately, you can start to work on the far arm, or the arm that's outside of the triangle.
+Almost immediately, you can start to work on the far arm or the arm that's outside of the triangle.
 In the videos, I'm attacking my partner's left arm during this first part.
-Here, there are two basic attacks concepts: straight and bent armbars, and within those two, there are additional attacks.
+Here, there are two basic attack concepts: straight and bent armbars, and within those two, there are additional attacks.

 - First, with your right hand, control your partner's left wrist.
 Look to flare their elbow out with your left hand, reaching over to open up their elbow.
 This is the "cheesy Kimura" finish.

 - Next up, just allow your left hand to thread through, closing the Kimura grip, just like setting this up from scissor half guard bottom.